memfault/interrupt/_drafts/i2c-overview.md

 by the I2C-bus committee.
 Note that a 10-bit address extension does exist, but is extremely uncommon[^1].

-To communicate with a slave device, and I2C master simply needs to write its 7-bit address on the bus after the START condition.
+To communicate with a slave device, an I2C master simply needs to write its 7-bit address on the bus after the START condition.
 For example, the waveform below captures an I2C transaction to a slave with address 0xC6: